YuryKL/textmate-datastar/TESTING.md

 1. Press `F5` to launch Extension Development Host `Developer: Debug Extension Host in New Window`.
 Alternatively, compile the extension to .vsix and install manually. `npx @vscode/vsce pack`
 2. Open test files from `test-samples/`
-3. Use **Inspect Editor Tokens and Scopes** to verify DataStar scopes
+3. Use **Inspect Editor Tokens and Scopes** to verify Datastar scopes

 ## Test Files by Scope